General Four-Loop Beta Function for Scalar-Fermion Theories in Three Dimensions: Scalar-Fermionic Theory

 where the fermion indices are suppressed altogether.
 This formalism allows us to compute RGEs up to four-loop order in a very general manner.
 We utilise dimensional regularisation to $d = 3-2\epsilon$~\cite{Bollini:1972bi,Bollini:1972ui}, and the modified minimal subtraction ($\overline{\mathrm{MS}}$) scheme~\cite{tHooft:1973mfk,Bardeen:1978yd}.
 The technique of infrared rearrangement with a common mass parameter~\cite{Chetyrkin:1997fm} allows us to separate UV from IR divergences while only computing tadpole integrals.
 The computation is conducted via the \texttt{MaRTIn} framework~\cite{Brod:2024zaz,Kuipers:2012rf,Nogueira:1991ex}, which we have extended to four loop-order.
 It leverages the \texttt{FMFT} package~\cite{Pikelner:2017tgv} for efficient reductions of integrals to a basis of masters given in~\cite{Czakon:2004bu}.
 These master integrals are computed numerically using the algorithm of~\cite{Laporta:2000dsw} to high precision.
 Where possible, analytic results are extracted using the integer relation algorithm \texttt{PSLQ}~\cite{FergusonBailey1992,FergusonBaileyArno1999}.
 This is sufficient to retrieve all template RGEs in analytic form.
 Details are relegated to App.~\ref{app:masters}, which serves as an update to~\cite{Schroder:2003kb}.
 As a result, the template RGEs are obtained as contractions of the coupling tensors $Y^{ab}$ and $\eta^{abcdef}$, which at this stage are fully model independent but may be cumbersome to interpret in terms of a specific model.
-For this purpose, we implement them in our in-house software~\texttt{FoRGEr}~\cite{Steudtner:FoRGEr}, which we plan to make openly available in the future.
+In this work, extracting specific RGEs from template expressions is achieved with the in-house software~\texttt{FoRGEr}~\cite{Steudtner:FoRGEr}, which we plan to make openly available in the future.